GovReady/govready-q/README.md

 GovReady-Q is open source and incorporates the emerging [OpenControl](http://open-control.org) data standard for re-usable compliance content.

+The easiest way to get started with GovReady-Q is to launch Q through Docker.
+See our [Launching with Docker](deployment/docker/README.md) guide to get started.

 [Join our mailing list](http://eepurl.com/cN7oJL) and stay informed of developments.

 # <a name="development"></a>Instally Locally / Development

 Q is developed in Python 3 on top of Django.

+## Preparing your development environment

-To develop locally, run the following commands:
+To develop locally, run the following commands to set up your development environment:

 	# install python3 and pip appropriately for your environment
 	# below command demonstrates Ubuntu
-	sudo apt-get install python3-pip unzip # or appropriate for your system
+	sudo apt-get install python3-pip unzip libssl-dev # or appropriate for your system

 	# clone repo
 	git clone https://github.com/GovReady/govready-q